-The University sets a limit on the number of applications that each School is allowed to submit and for this reason the School needs time to assess applications and select suitable candidates on the basis of a 2 page summary and abbreviated CV (max 2 pages) from each candidate.
-If you are interested in applying for this scheme, please contact the SSPS Research Office as soon as possible to register your interest.
+The University sets a limit on the number of applications that each school is allowed to submit and for this reason the School needs time to assess applications and select suitable candidates on the basis of a 2-page summary and abbreviated CV (max 2 pages) from each candidate.
+If you are interested in applying for this scheme, please contact the SPS Research Office as soon as possible to register your interest.

-The trust's Early Career Fellowship scheme will reopen in January 2021, with a deadline in Feb 2021.
-However in order to provide sufficient time for candidate selection and application development time, the School deadline for submitting an up to date CV and 2 page project summary will be in early December 2020 (date TBA).
+The trust's Early Career Fellowship scheme reopend in January 2021, with a deadline of 25 February 2021.
+However, to provide sufficient time for candidate selection and application development time, the School deadline for submitting an up-to-date CV and two-page project summary was 2 December 2020, with follow-on dates detailed below:

 Leverhulme Trust Early Career Fellowship SSPS application pathway 2020/21:

-2. SSPS requires a mentor (SSPS core staff) for all early-career fellowships.
+- SPS requires a mentor (SPS core staff) for all early-career fellowships.
 In order to progress your proposal, you must first identify, contact and have an agreed mentor for your proposed project application.
-The project must also have Head of Subject Area approval and your mentor will need to help to obtain this before you submit your CV and 2 page summary to the School .
+The project must also have Head of Subject Area approval and your mentor will need to help to obtain this before you submit your CV and two-page summary to the School.

-3. 2nd December 2020- School deadline for CV and a project summary (up to 2 pages max each) which will then be considered by a school based panel.
+- 2 December 2020 – School deadline for CV and a project summary (up to two pages each) which will then be considered by a school-based panel.

-4. Late December 2020/ Early Jan 2021, TBA– Decisions made by the School panel, applicants given feedback including who is to progress to full application stage and ways in which any applications that are progressing might be strengthened.
-You will then continue to work with your mentor and the research Office in developing your full proposal.
+- Late December 2020/ Early January 2021 – Decisions made by the School panel, applicants given feedback including who is to progress to full application stage and ways in which any applications that are progressing might be strengthened.
+You will then continue to work with your mentor and the Research Office in developing your full proposal.

 N.B.
 While the focus of feedback will be on strengthening proposals, the School may advise against submitting particular proposals at this point, if problems present with quality/design or feasibility and for which solutions cannot be developed before the deadline.

-6. 25th February 2021 4pm GMT, deadline for application submission to funder by University.
+- 25 February 2021, 4pm GMT - Deadline for application submission to funder by University.